Acronyms

 - Overview

-- A network meta-analysis is a type of meta-analysis where three or more treatments are compared.
-What makes a network meta-analysis unique is that interventions that have not been compared directly in a trial can be compared indirectly across a network of connected studies.
-When stated plainly, this may be difficult to understand.
-The example below helps to explain the concept.
+- A network meta-analysis is a unique type of meta-analysis that compares interventions indirectly across a network of connected studies.
+When stated plainly, this can be difficult to comprehend, so it's best to illustrate with an example.

 - Example